nishanil/Mini-Hacks/Emotion API/Readme.md

 * In Visual Studio create a blank solution as 'EmotionClient'
 * Add new Android Blank App and name it as 'EmotionClient.Droid'
 * Add new iPhone Single View App and name it as 'EmotionClient.iOS'
+* Add new UWP Blank App name it 'EmotionClient.UWP'
 * Add new Shared Project and name it as 'EmotionClient.Shared'
-* Add reference to this Shared Project in both iOS and Android projects.
+* Add reference to this Shared Project in iOS, Windows and Android projects.

 ##### Add required NuGet Packages #####

-For both iOS and Android projects add `'Microsoft.ProjectOxford.Emotion'` NuGet package.
+For iOS, Windows and Android projects add `'Microsoft.ProjectOxford.Emotion'` NuGet package.

 Note: If you get any error, add `'Microsoft.Bcl.Build NuGet'` package first and then try to add `'Microsoft.ProjectOxford.Emotion'`

 ##### Build EmotionClient.Shared #####

-In this project add `'Core.cs'` class which will consume Emotion API and will be shared across iOS and Android applications.
+In this project add `'Core.cs'` class which will consume Emotion API and will be shared across iOS, Windows and Android applications.

 ```csharp
 public class Core